A HariPo oneshot

 "Argh!
 You no-good oaf!
 Don't you fire that Unforgivable Curse at me!"

-The black wizard came to a halt outside of the library.
-A wizard in a Death Eater mask was dueling with a Slytherin girl.
-She had a crazed and pissed expression on her face.
+The black wizard came to a halt outside the library, spying a wizard in a Death Eater mask was dueling with a Slytherin girl.
+The girl had a crazed and pissed expression on her face.
 Dean tried to place her face since she seemed so familiar, but he couldn't quite guess it.
 But that was beside the point.
 That Death Eater needed to be taken down.

 "Stupefy!" she screamed at her opponent.